Velhinho/SEC-Project/README.md

 ## Instructions
 * To run this project download the source code
+* Make sure you have sqlite3 installed.
+You can install the latest version with ``sudo apt-get install sqlite3``
 * Then do ``mvn install`` in the SEC-Project directory
 * And then do ``mvn install`` in the SEC-Communication directory
 * To start the server go to the SEC-Server directory and do ``mvn compile exec:java``